haradakunihiko/react-confirm/README.md

 import confirm from './confirm' confirm('Are you sure').then(
   () => {
-    console.log('proceed called');
+    // This will be called when `proceed` is called. console.log('proceed called');
   },
   () => {
-    console.log('cancel called');
+    // This will be called when `cancel` is called. console.log('cancel called');
   }
 )